 Did you know Santa Claus was an outlaw in Massachussetts from 1659 to 1856!
 That's almost 200 years!

 Many stories are told of his generosity as he gave his wealth away in the form of gifts to those in need, especially children.
 Legends tell of him either dropping bags of gold down chimneys or throwing the bags through the windows where they landed in the stockings hung from the fireplace to dry.
 Some years later Nicholas became a bishop--hence the bishop's hat or miter, long flowing gown, white beard and red cape.
 After his death he was elevated to sainthood.
-Eventually the Catholic Church started celebrating Christmas and St. Nicholas was incorporated into the season.
+Eventually the Catholic Church started celebrating Christmas and St. Nicholas became an important part of the season.

-When the Reformation took place, the new Protestants no longer desired St. Nicholas as their gift-giver as he was too closely tied to the Catholic Church.
-Therefore, each country or region developed their own gift-giver.
+When the Reformation took place, the new Protestants no longer wanted St. Nicholas as their gift-giver.
+He was too closely tied to the Catholic Church.
+So, Santa adapted for each country or region.
 In France he was known as Pere Noel.
 In England he was Father Christmas (always depicted with sprigs of holly, ivy or mistletoe).
 Germany knew him as Weihnachtsmann (Christmas man).
 When the communists took over in Russia and outlawed Christianity, the Russians began to call him Grandfather Frost, who wore blue instead of the traditional red.
 To the Dutch, he was Sinterklaas (which eventually was mispronounced in America and became Santa Claus).
-These Santas were arrayed in every color of the rainbow--sometimes even in black.
-But they all had long white beards and carried gifts for the children.
+Santa wore every color of the rainbow back then --sometimes even in black.
+But he always had a long white beard and carried gifts for the children.

 The Santa we know today had his beginnings in 1823 with Clement C. Moore's "A Visit from St. Nicholas" in which he described St. Nicholas as "chubby and plump, a right jolly old elf".